kauatwn/FreightCalculator/README.md

     dotnet run --project src/FreightCalculator.API
     ```

-*The API documentation will be available at `/swagger` when running in Development mode.*
+*The API documentation will be accessible at `http://localhost:5276/swagger`.*

 ### 4. Execute Tests